harcokuppens/clean-classic-helloworld/README.md

 ## Installation details

+### Clean installation

 ### The Eastwood language server for vscode

-The project provides a ready-to-use environment for developing Clean applications using Docker development container via a devcontainer.
+Only on x64 based Windows or Linux you can use vscode with the Eastwood language server locally.
+Therefore this project provides a ready-to-use environment for developing Clean applications using Docker development container via a devcontainer, so that you can develop clean on all platforms.

 The development container (devcontainer) uses Nitrile to install the Eastwood language server.
 However, for developing applications, only the Clean distribution